Zuehlke/machines-code-people/advanced-contribution-topics.md

 ## Zühlke Github Community

-To becoma properly registered as a public member of the "Zühlke Github Community":
+To becom a properly registered as a public member of the "Zühlke Github Community":
 * Follow these instructions: https://github.com/Zuehlke/core/issues/6
 * If you can not access this issue:
     * send your github username to one of the admins, e.g. Rolf Bruderer